Toy Prices Rise Amid "Ten Pocket" Trend

 Popular Animation Toys Priced Around 100,000 Won

 As Christmas approaches, more parents are feeling the burden of buying gifts for their children.
-Popular toys are priced around 100,000 won (approximately 77 USD), so even purchasing just a few can become a significant financial strain.
+Popular toys are priced around 100,000 won (approximately 77 dollars), so even purchasing just a few can become a significant financial strain.
 As a result, there is a growing trend of seeking cost-effective gifts at stores like Daiso, making the polarization of year-end consumer spending more pronounced.

 Rising Parental Burden Due to Toy Prices

-Recently, it has been found that many toys sold on major online platforms such as Naver Shopping are priced around 100,000 won.
-For example, the Catch!
-Tinyping Princess Pact, based on the popular animation "Princess Catch!
-Tinyping" (Catch!
-Tinyping), is sold for 99,900 won, while the Tinyping Princess House is priced at 79,900 won.
-Additionally, the Pororo Talking Refrigerator is listed at 200,000 won, and the Little Bus Tayo Smart Tayo Big Mat is sold for 53,000 won.
+Recently, a significant number of toys sold on major online platforms such as Naver Shopping have been found to be priced around 100,000 won.
+The Catch!
+Tinyping Princess Pact, a toy from the popular animation 'Princess Catch!
+Tinyping' (Catch!
+Tinyping), is being sold for 99,900 won.
+The Tinyping Princess House is available for 79,900 won, and another Tinyping Princess House is also priced at 79,900 won.
+In addition, the official price of the Pororo Talking Refrigerator is 200,000 won, and the Little Bus Tayo Smart Tayo Big Mat is 53,000 won.

-In fact, jewelry brand Lloyd reported that after collaborating with "Catch!
-Tinyping," sales of its "Child Safety Necklace" for kids from November 17 to December 11 increased more than threefold compared to the same period last year.
+In fact, jewelry brand Lloyd reported that after collaborating with 'Catch!
+Tinyping,' sales of its 'Child Safety Necklace' for kids increased more than threefold from November 17 to December 11 compared to the same period last year.
 Lloyd launched four types of child safety necklaces featuring Catch!
 Tinyping characters on November 17, and some products sold out their initial stock within a day of release due to high demand.
 The necklaces are priced in the 100,000 won range.

 Meanwhile, more parents are choosing a "Christmas without gifts."
-The American parenting media outlet Parents reported, "On social media, parents are sharing stories of a 'giftless Christmas,'" adding that "as Christmas draws nearer, some parents are beginning to reconsider long-standing traditions."
+The US parenting media outlet Parents reported, "On social media, parents are sharing their experiences of a 'Christmas without gifts,'" and added, "As Christmas approaches, some parents are beginning to reconsider long-standing traditions."

-The outlet noted, "While a 'giftless Christmas' is not a familiar sight, it can be an alternative for families facing heavy year-end spending burdens."
-It also added, "Some people are choosing to allocate Christmas gift money to more important purposes.
-Recently, a grandmother made headlines for putting money into a savings account she had set up for her grandchildren instead of buying them Christmas gifts."
+The outlet stated, "A 'Christmas without gifts' is not a familiar sight, but for families facing significant year-end financial burdens, it can be an alternative."
+It continued, "Some people are choosing to spend their Christmas gift budget on more important things."
+The article also highlighted a recent story of a grandmother who, instead of buying Christmas gifts for her grandchildren, deposited money into a savings account she had set up for them in advance.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.